osaosemwen/hellocloud/README.md

 $ git clone https://github.com/osaosemwen/hellocloud.git

-The application is an exerpt of a German paper which simply shows images from the past and links compares them to current using a simple jquery, css, and jscripts.
+The images from and write up from this webapp are taken from German paper.
+This application shows images from the past and links compares them to current using a simple jquery, css, and jscripts.

 # Steps
 Ensure docker is up and running on your system.